theupdateframework/specification/tuf-spec.md

    TARGETSPATH.

-   Prioritized delegations allow clients to resolve conflicts between delegated roles that share responsibility for overlapping target paths.
-To resolve conflicts, clients must consider metadata in order of appearance of delegations;
+   NUM_ROLES is the minimum number of delegated targets roles that must be in agreement about targets hashes and lengths entrusted by the delegation.
+The delegated targets roles for a given delegation are listed in its "roleinfo" field.

+   ROLENAME is the name of the delegated targets role, e.g. "projects", KEYID identifies a key that is authorized to sign for that role, and THRESHOLD defines how many keys must sign for that role.

-   we treat the order of delegations such that the first delegation is trusted over the second one, the second delegation is trusted more than the third one, and so on.
-Likewise, the metadata of the first delegation will override that of the second delegation, the metadata of the second delegation will override that of the third one, etc. In order to accommodate prioritized delegations, the "roles" key in the DELEGATIONS object above points to an array of delegated roles, rather than to a hash table.
+   Prioritization exists both for delegations and delegated targets roles.
+That is, if delegations handle overlapping targets paths, clients MUST consider them in the order of their appearance in the "delegations" field.
+The first delegation is trusted over the second one, the second delegation is trusted over the third one, and so on.
+Likewise, in a multi-role delegation, if NUM_ROLES is less than or equal to half the number of roles in "roleinfo", different groups of roles may have different agreements on targets hashes or lengths.
+Such conflicts must be resolved by priorizing the first role in the list, that specifies target metadata agreed to by at least NUM_ROLES.

-   The metadata files for delegated target roles has the same format as the top-level targets.json metadata file.
+   The metadata files for delegated targets roles has the same format as the top-level targets.json metadata file.

    A targets.json example file: